kapawlak/temp_lab_host/Courses/345/3L/xlab5.md

 :::

 ### Screen
 First we will point out some things about the screen.
-Notice there is a 10x8 grid on the screen.
+Notice that there is a 10x8 grid, denoted by dotted lines, on the screen.
+The lines may be difficult to see in the image above, but they will be more clear in person.
+If you are having trouble seeing the grid in the above image, you can look at [](#Figure-blankPlots) in [](#Activity-plots) for a cartoon of what the grid looks like.
 This grid is always present and is important for making measurements.
 One spacing on this grid is called a division or div for short.

 At the bottom of the screen you can see some information being displayed about scale on the screen.
 In this photo CH1 has a vertical scale of $5 \text{ V/div}$ and CH2 has a scale of $2 \text{ V/div}$.
 Another way to say that is there is a difference of $5 \text{ V/div}\times 8 \text{ div}=40 \text{ V}$ from the top of the screen to the bottom for CH1 and $16 \text{ V}$ for CH2.
-In the center of the screen you see information about the scale of the horizontal axis.
+In the center of the bottom of the screen you see information about the scale of the horizontal axis.
 In this picture it is set to $50 \text{ }\mu\text{s/div}$.
 Another way to say that there is a difference of $50 \text{ }\mu\text{s/div}\times 10 \text{ div}= 500\text{ }\mu\text{s}$ from the left side of the screen to the right side.
 It is important to note that CH1 and CH2 can have different vertical scales but always share the same horizontal scaling.

 Finally, on the right side of the screen are five sections that change depending on context.
 These regions tells you what happens when you press the soft buttons.

 ### Soft Buttons & Variable Knob
 Here you can see some buttons known as "soft buttons".
 These buttons' functionality change depending on context.
-To know what each of these buttons will do we need to look at the right hand side of the screen.
+To know what each of these buttons will do, we need to look at the right hand side of the screen.

 The variable knob typically allows you to set a value of some parameter you have selected in the right screen menu by rotating it.